Sweatshop (film): Plot

 Jade rejoins the group and Charlie enquires where Lolli is.
-Kim offers to go look for her and is abducted by two feral women who drag her to the killer welder who cuts off her fingers before breaking her spine her with his hammer.
+Kim offers to go look for her and is abducted by two feral women who drag her to the killer welder, who cuts off her fingers before breaking her spine with his hammer.

 Jade, who is in charge of drinks poisons a bottle of beer planning on giving it to Wade but Kenny also grabs a beer.
-Wade is rude to Jade and Kenny punches him to defend her knocking the beer on the floor.
-The two bond as they share a smoke when they are suddenly attacked by the feral women who decapitate Kenny and chase Jade who puts up a valiant fight but is ultimately killed when the monsterous welder chokes her and crushes her head with his hammer.
+Wade is rude to Jade and Kenny punches him to defend her, knocking the beer on the floor.
+The two bond as they share a smoke when they are suddenly attacked by the feral women who decapitate Kenny and chase Jade who puts up a valiant fight but is ultimately killed when the monstrous welder chokes her and crushes her head with his hammer.

-Meanwhile Scotty and Miko are getting drunk together and chugging beers when Miko drinks the poisoned beer, Scotty attempts to help her but they run into the welder who immediately kills Miko by crushing her with his hammer and knocks out Scotty.
+Meanwhile Scotty and Miko are getting drunk together and chugging beers when Miko drinks the poisoned beer, Scotty attempts to help her but they run into the welder, who immediately kills Miko by crushing her with his hammer and knocks out Scotty.
 Wade next finds Kim still alive and attempts to rape her but the welder turns up and stabs Wade in the chin before finally ending Kim's suffering by crushing her head.

-The party begins but Charlie and Enyx search for their friends and find their cars destroyed, they find a severed penis and then Kim's mangled body before being chased by the goulish feral killers.
+The party begins but Charlie and Enyx search for their friends and find their cars destroyed, they find a severed penis and then Kim's mangled body before being chased by the ghoulish feral killers.
 They flee but Enyx is soon caught, stabbed in the throat and decapitated.
-Charlie finds Wade and Scotty bound to chairs at a table and is forced to watch as Scotty is crucified.
+Charlie finds Wade and Scotty bound to chairs at a table before being attacked by the welder, who crucifies Scotty.

 Charlie manages to escape again and shoots the welder, she reaches the party which is in full swing.
 She begs for help but the party goers laugh at her until the welder turns up and starts killing indiscriminately, the metal shutter begins rolling down as Charlie manages to roll under and escape and the other party goers scream as the killer ends their lives.

 After the credits Wade is seen still bound and gagged in the building begging for help.